numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 it easy to build tuples of Python objects from C variables.
 Pay special attention to the difference between 'N' and 'O' in the format string or you can easily create memory leaks.
-The 'O' format string increments the reference count of the :c:type:`PyObject *` C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding :c:type:`PyObject *` C-variable.
+The 'O' format string increments the reference count of the :c:type:`PyObject *<PyObject>` C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding :c:type:`PyObject *<PyObject>` C-variable.
 You should use 'N' if you have already created a reference for the object and just want to give that reference to the tuple.
 You should use 'O' if you only have a borrowed reference to an object and need to create one to provide for the